navid0308/A1Evo_MJ_Custom/README.md

 * Dynamic bass fill swapped out for subwoofer target level adjustment prior to EQ, similar to how SBIR compensation works.
 * Improvements to subwoofer abs -3dB point calculation accuracy.
 * Code cleanup.

+### Update 9/27/2025 PureEQ v1.5.1 changelog -
+* Expand proximity based delay range calculation to allow for positive delay

+### Update 9/27/2025 PureEQ v1.5.0 changelog -
+* (Optional) Audyssey filtering mode - Custom will only optimize levels, crossovers and distances but will leave the EQ portion to Audyssey.
+* Target curve is injected into ady and the default audyssey HF rolloff is removed.
+* Multi-subwoofer alignment and integration to speakers will be done similar to how custom has always done it, except with one change -
+* Officially supported directional bass adys will be preserved as directional.
+* Great way to A/B audyssey filters vs REW filters, all else being kept as equal as possible.
+* Press and hold shift key when clicking "Optimize Calibration" to enable this mode.
+* Usage of proximity based delay range when aligning multiple subwoofers to prioritize time alignment.
+* Support for standard bass adys from newer AVRs that support directional natively.
+* Code cleanup.

+Happy weekending all! :)

 ### Update 9/23/2025 PureEQ v1.4.1 changelog -
 * Added support for max 18m relative distance on AVRs that support it.